syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

     </script>
 {% endhighlight %}

+N> By default, Report Viewer renders report in normal layout in which the print margins are not displayed.

 ## Print in new page
 To open the print in new tab of the current browser set the property [`printOptions`](../api/ejreportviewer#members:printOptions) to NewTab.
 By default, it shows the print dialog in same page.